alexdd/dtd2xml_PY/README.md

 dtd2xml_PY
 =================

-dtd2xml.py generates from a given input DTD usable random XML test data.
+dtd2xml.py generates usable random XML test data out of a given input DTD.
 Element occurences, test text parts, language and randomness can be configured in dtd2xml.ini.
 DTD must consist only of ASCII chars.